Kang Full

 Kang Do-yeong (born December 7, 1974), better known as Kang Full or Kang Pool, is a South Korean webtoon artist and screenwriter.
+His works have been adapted into a variety of movies, dramas, and plays.
+Film adaptations include APT, BA:BO, Hello, Schoolgirl, Late Blossom, Pained, The Neighbor, and 26 Years.
+He gained wider international recognition for the Disney+ original series Moving (2023), which he wrote based on his 2015 webtoon.

 Kang began his career as a cartoonist in 1997, serializing comic reviews in Yeongseo Newspaper, then in 2002, began publishing his cartoons on his personal website.
 He is one of the first-generation webtoon artists in South Korea.

-His works have been adapted into a variety of movies, dramas, and plays.
-Film adaptations include APT, BA:BO, Hello, Schoolgirl, Late Blossom, Pained, The Neighbor, and 26 Years.
-However, it was his Disney+ original series Moving (2023), based on his own webtoon of the same name from 2015, that solidified his international prominence.

 Early life and education

-Kang Do-yeong was born on December 7, 1974, in Seoul.
-His father is a pastor.
-He moved to Gangdong District, Seoul when he was 2 years old and has lived there ever since.
-During his time as a college student, he gained the nickname "Kang Full" because he frequently wore green clothes.
-In Korean, 'full' means 'grass', hence the nickname.
+Kang Do-yeong was born on December 7, 1974, in Seoul, is the son of a pastor.
+He moved to the Gangdong District, Seoul at age two and has lived there ever since.

+While pursuing a degree in Korean Language and Literature at Sangji University, Kang was known for frequently wearing green clothing, leading to the nickname "Kang Full," derived from the Korean word "pul" meaning "grass."

-When I was in college, I saw a cartoon by artist Park Jae-dong.
-I thought cartoons were so fun, and I started drawing as a cartoonist in school.
+Despite lacking formal art training, Kang started creating comic-style posters for the student body as he found them more effective than text-based ads.
+Kang's interest in the medium developed after encountering the work of cartoonist Park Jae-dong.
+Reflecting on his beginnings, Kang stated: "I thought cartoons were so fun, and I started drawing as a cartoonist in school.
 By the time I graduated, I had become so fond of cartoons that I thought of it as a career.
 However, I had no intention of becoming a current affairs cartoonist.
 I prefer creating stories.
-Even now, I have the most fun thinking up stories before serializing them.
+Even now, I have the most fun thinking up stories before serializing them."

-Kang, who majored in Korean Language and Literature at Sangji University, did not undergo any formal training in comic art.
-During his involvement with the student body at Sangji University, he crafted comic-style wall posters.
-Realizing that the written posters were not effectively captivating the students, he decided to convert them into comics.

 Career

-Early career
+1997–2001: Early career

-Kang made the decision to pursue a career as a comic artist shortly before completing his university studies.
-In 1997, he began serializing comic reviews in the Wonju Yeongseo Newspaper, working under the name Kang Do-yeong.
-Despite his efforts, he faced rejections from publishers and ward office gazettes.
-Only two companies showed interest, but one of them went bankrupt while his series was being serialized.
-To make a living, Kang resorted to sporadically publishing his works in a few magazines and sports newspapers.
+Kang began his career as a cartoonist in 1997 under his birth name, Kang Do-yeong.
+He served as a contributor for the Wonju Yeongseo Newspaper.
+His early work faced limited commercial success.
+Of the two publishers that showed interest in his series, one went bankrupt during serialization.
+During this period, he published work intermittently in various magazines and sports newspapers.